The universal Euler characteristic and Burnside group for definable groupoids: Background and Definitions

 \section{Background and Definitions}

-In this section, we recall the relevant background and fix notation.
-We review orbit space definable groupoids in the category of topological groupoids in \ref{subsec:BackgroundOrbitSpaceDefin} and specialize to Lie groupoids in \ref{subsec:BackgroundLie}.
+In this section, we recall background and fix notation.
+We present relevant definitions and results concerning topological groupoids in Section~\ref{subsec:BackTopGpoids} and affine definable spaces in Section~\ref{subsec:BackDefinSpaces}.
+In Section~\ref{subsec:BackOrbSpaceDefinGpoid}, we review the definition and basic properties of orbit space definable groupoids and consider definable groupoids and corresponding $\G$-spaces in Sections~\ref{subsec:BackDefinGpoids} and \ref{subsec:BackDefinGSpaces}